hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     // The name of the property value.
 Used to validate the property against a
     // Schema.
     string name = 1;
     // The data type of the property.
-Indicates which value field the actual
+Indicates in which value field the actual
     // value may be found.
 Must not be set to `UNSET_DATA_TYPE`.
     PropertyDefinition.DataType data_type = 2;